 The course is introductory-level and thus no prior preparation for the course is required.

-The classes will be conducted as interactive lectures, where students are expected to come having completed the reading assignments.
-Note that some readings in the syllabus are optional or you only need to choose a chapter among the few.
+The classes will be conducted as interactive lectures, where moderated students' discussion is highly encouraged.
+Thus, students are expected to come having completed the reading assignments.